hyzco/LLM-Rag-Assistant/README.md

 # LLM-Rag-Application

-A robust implementation of Langchain using Ollama, AI tools, a vector store, and a socket server!
+Dynamic implementation of Langchain using Ollama, AI tools, a vector store, and a socket server!
+#### Vision:
+Target point is to reach a level where this software will be dynamic RAG application crafter, with custom AI tools.
+It should be generic however with specific use case templates to create LLM applications with less effort.

+#### Current Point:
+Before reaching the target point, I am implementing Virtual Assistant which have multiple tools to retrieve real informations.
+Then I will evolve it to `Vision` point.

 ## Overview